How To Straighten Your Hair - With Or Without Heat

 When you want a little extra styling with your straight hair look, consider adding shape and body.

-Do this by turning the iron away from your face, allow your hair to flow over the straightener and pull t while creating a wave.
+Create a wave by turning the iron away from your face and gently pulling your hair over the straightener.

-When you have completed the process and your hair is now either flat and straight, or voluminous and straight add a hair serum to protect it from moisture and to tame any frizzles or flyaway dry hair.
+When you have completed the process, and your hair is now flat and straight or voluminous and straight, add a hair serum to protect it from moisture and tame any frizzles or flyaway dry hair.